android/wear-os-samples/WearOAuth/README.md

 ## Device Authorization Grant OAuth ([RFC 8628](https://datatracker.ietf.org/doc/html/rfc8628)]

-The flow starts by tapping the "authenticate" button in the Wear OS app.
+The flow starts by tappin the "authenticate" button in the Wear OS app.
 This retrieves a verification URL from the OAuth server, and opens this URL on the paired phone.
 It then continues to poll the OAuth server for OAuth tokens.
 After the user accepts and provides consent, the OAuth tokens are filled, and the result is used to make an authenticated call to the Google OAuth 2.0 API.